 The SDI benefit as determined by the State will be applied first.
 Long-term-disability benefits, if applicable, will be applied second.
-Accrued sick leave, vacation, and approved personal leave will then be applied in a proportionate amount which, when added to SDI, will provide compensation equal to the employee's regular wage or salary.
+Accrued sick leave, vacation, and approved professional leave (if applicable) will then be applied in a proportionate amount which, when added to SDI, will provide compensation equal to the employee's regular wage or salary.